 Tuesday, March 6, 2018

-Time, natural disasters, wars, and human follies are bound to take their toll on this proud edifice as they have on so many others, including the venerable Omayyad Mosque.
-At least two episodes are worth mentioning:
+Time, natural disasters, wars, and human follies have taken their toll on this venerable edifice.
+Two episodes are worth highlighting:

-2. The last, and relatively recent calamity to befall the cathedral was during the 1860 infamous massacre.
-Only few years prior (1855), Reverend Porter described the building as "modern".
-Be that as it may, this "modern building" was leveled with the devastation of the Christian Quarter when thousands of innocents were slaughtered.
-The edifice was rebuilt in red brick with financial support from Russia shortly thereafter.
+2. The last, and relatively recent, calamity to befall the cathedral was during the infamous 1860 massacre.
+Only a few years prior (1855), Reverend Porter described the building as "modern."
+The mob destroyed this "modern building" and leveled the Christian Quarter in its entirety.
+Thanks to financial support from Russia, the edifice was rebuilt in red brick shortly after.

 This very important monument of Damascus is currently in good condition.

-Proceedings of the Danish Institute in Damascus V 2009
+Stefan Weber.
+Damascus, Ottoman Modernity and Urban Transformation.
+Proceedings of the Danish Institute in Damascus V 2009.

 1 comment: